What is antimicrobial PVC and why does it matter?

 More sustainable alternative to untreated PVC roofing materials

 MicroGuard is a new line of antimicrobial chemistries for PVC roofing applications.
-The technology utilizes highly effective non-metal chemistries that work to protect treated products against the deleterious effects of fungal growth.
+The technology utilizes highly effective non-metal chemistries that protect treated products against the deleterious effects of fungal growth.

 This innovative solution is part of Microban’s commitment to bringing novel technologies to market with more friendly toxicity profiles than currently available agents.
-MicroGuard has been developed as a non-leaching antifungal agent composed of active ingredients that are free from metals, offering an alternative to arsenic-based OBPA – a common antifungal additive – that is causing regulatory concerns due to its ability to contaminate water sources and harm aquatic life.
+MicroGuard has been developed as a non-leaching antifungal agent composed of active ingredients free from metals.
+It also offers an alternative to arsenic-based OBPA.

 MicroGuard enables manufacturers to deliver more durable PVC roofing, reducing the need for costly repairs and premature replacements.
 This translates into a significant competitive advantage and a step towards more sustainable building solutions.